tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/learn/DNNLinearCombinedRegressor.md

 * <b>`as_text`</b>: whether to write the SavedModel proto in text format.
 * <b>`checkpoint_path`</b>: The checkpoint path to export.
 If None (the default), the most recent checkpoint found within the model directory is chosen.
+* <b>`graph_rewrite_specs`</b>: an iterable of `GraphRewriteSpec`.
+Each element will produce a separate MetaGraphDef within the exported SavedModel, tagged and rewritten as specified.
+Defaults to a single entry using the default serving tag ("serve") and no rewriting.

 #### Returns:

 The string path to the exported directory.

 #### Raises: